Frequently Asked Questions: Administrative Leave

 Q: What is "Temporary Layoff Leave?"

 A: Some departments' layoff employees on a temporary or seasonal basis in accordance with their staffing needs.
 Departments for which seasonable layoff is a recurring activity should share these policies with employees during the employment process.
-Questions about temporary or seasonal layoffs should be directed to Human Resources.
+Questions about temporary or seasonal layoffs should be directed to People Experience.
 The definition is "a layoff period of six months or less, where the department expects to recall the employee to active employment status."
 A seasonal or temporary layoff of less than one month is handled at the department level as an informal leave and is not processed through the payroll system as a temporary layoff leave option.
 A layoff of more than six months that is due to the elimination of an employee's position with no expectation for recall or rehire is considered a regular layoff.
 Please refer to the Reduction in Force policy for more information on this process.

 Q: What is the process for Temporary Layoff Leave?